-If you prepay enough to exceed the standard deduction, you can benefit from a deduction for the 2020 tax year.
+If you prepay enough to exceed the standard deduction, you can benefit from a deduction for the 2022 tax year.
 For example, say you are part of a married couple who files jointly, and you’ve paid $15,000 in mortgage interest this year and donated $8,000 to charitable organizations.
-This totals $23,000, which still falls below the standard deduction of $24,800.
-If you prepaid some charitable giving, real estate taxes, or another expense for 2021 before this year is over, you could feasibly exceed the standard deduction and qualify for reduced taxable income.
-This provides immediate savings for you and reduces your payment burden for next year — a year when the tax laws could potentially change.
-Our standard advice for taxpayers is to accelerate income and delay expenses, so this approach checks both boxes.
+This totals $23,000, which still falls below the standard deduction of $25,900.
+If you prepaid some charitable giving, real estate taxes, or another expense for 2022 before this year is over, you could feasibly exceed the standard deduction and qualify for reduced taxable income, and immediate tax savings for you.

 Convert to a Roth IRA

 We recommend that individuals convert their traditional retirement accounts, which defer taxes until withdrawal (at a potentially higher rate than today’s), to Roth IRAs, which contain funds that have already been taxed.
 This means that when you withdraw funds, you pay no additional taxes — and neither would any heirs on this account.
 Additionally, traditional IRAs involve required minimum distributions (RMDs).
-This is the first year in recent memory in which no RMD was required, and the age to begin RMDs moved from 70.5 to 72.
-The RMD is expected to be back in 2021.
+The age to begin RMDs is 72.
 However, Roth plans have no such requirement.

 But this is general advice and may not suit everyone right now.
 Contact us, and we can sit down with you to look at your tax rate, income situation, etc. to determine whether this is a good option for you.

-Remember that if you plan to make IRA contributions (Traditional or Roth) for 2020, you may do so until April 15, 2021.
-If you decide to make such a contribution after your tax return has been filed, your CPA can submit an amended return.
+Remember that if you plan to make IRA contributions (Traditional or Roth) for 2022, you may do so until Tax Day, April 17, 2023.
+Traditional-IRA-to-Roth conversions would have to be finished by December 31, 2022.

 Address Retirement Contributions

-Speaking of your retirement, now is the time to review your employee contribution to a 401(k) or Simplified Employee Pension (SEP) accounts.
+Speaking of your retirement, now is the time to review your employee contribution to a 401(k) or similar retirement accounts.
 If you’re in a position to increase your contribution before the year’s end, it could lower your taxable income, thereby lowering your tax burden.
-The maximum contribution for 2020 is $19,500 per person up to age 50, and for those older than 50, the maximum is $26,000.
+The maximum contribution for 2022 is $20,500 per person up to age 50, and for those older than 50, the maximum is $27,000.
 Check your paystub; if you’re not close to that and can afford to contribute more, do so.

 Review Your Finances Now